1lunarxx/Phantom/README.md

 If you know how to do certain functions properly, feel free to make a pull request and il look into it.

+This gameserver also is being worked on for STW, but you would need server assets & STW paks to be able to run it correctly.

 ## FEATURES:
 - Looting
 - Food Fight (WIP)